 "I cannot lie," he said.
 "I, too, miss my brother."

 "So paradise isn't perfect after all, is it?" asked Abel.
 "There's a hole in it."

 "Which means it's not holy," concluded Jesus.
 "Yes, I know.
 But I don't know what to do about it.
 Each of us played by the rules.
 Everything happened according to plan, according to prophecy, the way it was supposed to happen.
 There could be no change, no deviation, from what we did.
 But I, too, feel the loss, the unease, that tells me something isn't right.
 I didn't think it would be this way.
 The Heavenly City is supposed to be the end of time, the place where all things stop.
 There was nothing in the Book after this.
 The last page was clearly the end.
 But it's not, is it?"

 "Believe it or not," said Jesus, "I am at a loss for words."

-"Our families have been torn apart, in part by our own hands, and you are saying there's nothing we can do to heal them?
-To bring our brothers back?" asked Benigna.
+"Our families have been torn apart, and partly due to us, and yet you are saying there's nothing we can do to heal this intolerable situation and to bring our brothers back?" asked Benigna.

 "And if it never comes?" asked Abel.

 "Well it is a beautiful box, after all," replied Jesus with a smile.

 "But it's not a box I want to live in," said Benigna, "Not this way.
 Not at this price."

 "But what can we do?" asked Abel.
 "How can we bring them back?"
 Turning to Jesus, he asked, "Can you free your brother from that fiery lake?"